DylanBulfin/blisp/README.md

 - `['a', "bcd"]` is a compilation error since `char` and `string` are incompatible types
 - `[1, 1c]` is a compilation error because there is no implicit coercion from int literal to char (may change)

-#### (2-)Tuples
-Removing tuples from the spec for now.
-They create all sorts of annoying edge cases and aren't that useful anyway

 ### Type Coercion
 To allow for coercion we must define a couple abstract types and a hierarchy.
 To start we